franksouza183/Evolvere-Icons/README.md

 ## Contributions

 If you have some idea and want to propose, do so by opening an issue.
-Proposals are very welcome.

 ## Donations